Dinesh's Stupid Movie

 -- In all five battleground states D'Souza considers, it is perfectly legal for third parties to drop off ballots for others, with varying degrees of lenience.
 Pennsylvania, for example, allows a caregiver or jailer (among others) to drop off someone else's ballot.

 -- Even if every cellphone dot represented a left-wing organizer illegally dropping off another person's ballot, that still wouldn't make the ballot invalid.
 A legal ballot can be illegally delivered, although the guy who delivered it might be in trouble.

 These flaws have already been well aired elsewhere.

 The second problem -- my problem with the movie -- is the idea that Trump's 2020 loss cries out for an explanation.
-We know for a fact that Trump was wildly popular, sailing to a landslide election on the love of a grateful nation.
-Only something nefarious could explain his defeat!
+We know for a fact that Trump was sailing to a landslide victory on the love of a grateful nation.
+Only something nefarious could explain his defeat.

 Hello?
-Trump lost only one demographic in 2020 compared to 2016.
+Trump spent four years sitting in bed, tweeting, eating cheeseburgers, and letting Mitch McConnell and Jared Kushner run the country.
+He lost only one demographic in 2020 compared to 2016.
 What was that demographic? ...

-In the five states where D'Souza deploys his hocus-pocus cellphone data -- Arizona, Georgia, Michigan, Pennsylvania and Wisconsin -- Trump lost 8% of white voters compared to 2016.
-He lost 12% of white men.
+In the five states where D'Souza deploys his hocus-pocus cellphone data -- Arizona, Georgia, Michigan, Pennsylvania and Wisconsin -- Trump lost 8% of white voters, and 12% of white men, compared to 2016.

-That's according to Trump's own pollster, the highly respected Tony Fabrizio, as well as everyone else who's looked at the 2020 election data.
-It was also predicted by anyone who supported Trump in 2016 -- and then watched him piss away his presidency for four years by betraying his base.
+That's according to Trump's own pollster, the highly respected Tony Fabrizio (as well as everyone else who's looked at the 2020 election data).
+It was also predicted by anyone who supported Trump in 2016 -- no, make that 2015 — and then watched him piss away his presidency for four years by betraying his base.